-- The exclusions process is applied fairly and consistently; - The exclusions process is understood by governors, staff, parents and pupils; - Pupils in school are safe and happy; - Pupils do not become NEET (not in education, employment or training).
+- The suspension and exclusions process is applied fairly and consistently; - The suspension and exclusions process is understood by governors, staff, parents and pupils; - Pupils in school are safe and happy; - Pupils do not become NEET (not in education, employment or training).

-The decision to exclude
+The decision to suspend or permanently exclude

-Only the Head of School can exclude a pupil from school.
+Only the Head of School can suspend a pupil from school.
 A permanent exclusion will be taken as a last resort.